Instructions for Completing the

 · Non-Title IV Assistance (e.g. WIA, Vocational Rehabilitation, state grants, VA benefits, etc.) This question should reflect the percentage of students that receive loans and/or grants from outside entities such as states or Veterans Affairs that are external from the school.

 Please note that some students may fall into multiple or all categories.
-If there are no students enrolled as of June 30, 2023, you may enter the percentage for students enrolled during the Annual Report reporting period.
+If there are no students enrolled as of June 30, 2024, you may enter the percentage for students enrolled during the entire Annual Report reporting period.

 How many hours did faculty, staff and students devote to Community Service projects and activities organized by the school?